andygoossens/gradle-modernizer-plugin/README.md

 ./gradlew modernizer
 ```

-But most of the time you don't need to call the `modernizer` task yourself.
+Most of the time you don't need to call the `modernizer` task yourself.
-The task knows its place inside the build lifecycle and it will execute
+The task knows its place inside the build lifecycle, and it will execute
 whenever it is deemed necessary.

 ### Extension properties